 It only took 14 hours to drive from Ventura County to Denver in my 2005 Ford GT, and that’s pretty good considering it was a daytime run with plenty of traffic in and around Las Vegas.
 I give partial credit to this black Chrysler 300C with 20-inch wheels.
 The guy wanted to go fast between Los Angeles and Las Vegas, which made him a perfect blocker as long as I stayed with him.

-By the time I crossed into Arizona is was HOT outside, and it remained that way until Vail Pass.
+By the time I crossed into Arizona, it was HOT outside, and it remained that way until Vail Pass.
+At this point, I was gasping for an ice-cold beer to cool me down, but I remembered that Arizona has zero-tolerance DUI laws (What does zero tollerance mean?
+Find out there).
+So I decided to give that one a miss until I was done driving for the day.
 The GT’s air was on the whole time, keeping the cabin cool and my sinuses dried out and irritated (this is not unique to the GT, all A/C systems will do this to me after about two hours).
 But the temp gauge never went above halfway.

 Gas mileage was right around 20 mpg — despite my average speed.
 Two-thousand RPM is good for 90 mph and 2,500 gets you 102, so keeping it at 80 or below has the engine basically idling.
 I’ve heard other owners report 25-plus MPG on highway runs, which seems believable now.